CodesOfRishi/navita/README.md

 </div>

 > [!NOTE]
-> If you want to keep your desired values rather than the default ones, make sure to export these environment variables *before* sourcing the `navita.sh` file in your `.bashrc`."
+> If you want to keep your desired values rather than the default ones, make sure to export these environment variables *before* sourcing the `navita.sh` file in your `.bashrc`.

 - **NAVITA_COMMAND**
     - Name of the command to use Navita.